LCuretti/ML-Course-Exercises/README.md

 # Coursera ML-Course-Exercises
-ML Excercises compilation recoded in Python from Matlab
+ML Exercises compilation recoded in Python from Matlab

-The idea is to recode all excercises from ML course to get better understanding of it.
+The idea is to recode all exercises from ML course to get better understanding of it.